 3. Only invest money that you can afford to lose:

 Every investor will win and lose money and unfortunately sometimes you lose before winning.
 Therefore, it is important to invest money that you can afford too loose not your life savings.
+You should be aware of not only the money you’re investing in stocks, but also the fees that your brokerage will charge you.
+This is why we highly recommend investing with a commission-free brokerage (see: Robinhood fees).
 Make sure to budget your finances properly and put money aside for investing.
 If you need help budgeting your finances, make sure to check out PersonalFinanceLab.com.

 4. Stay up to date with news: